Meteor-Community-Packages/meteor-autoform/README.md

 });
 ```

-`onSubmit` hooks are called only when your form does not have a `type` attribute.

 The arguments passed to your function are as follows:

 * `insertDoc`: The form input values in a document, suitable for use with insert().